|Programme Coordinator: Dr Marenet Jordaan|

 Entrance test and interview

 All applicants must write an entrance test in September to assess their general knowledge, language skills, interests and cultural literacy.
 An individual interview will also be conducted with applicants who achieve a sub-minimum in the test.
-Applicants can choose to write the test and be interviewed in either Stellenbosch or Johannesburg.

 Plagiarism is regarded in a very serious light in journalism and in the training provided by this Department.
 Students that commit plagiarism, will get zero for an assignment and will not be allowed to hand in any other assignment in a specific module.
-Follow this link to the libarary's website for more information on what plagiarism is and how to avoid it.
+Follow this link to the library's website for more information on what plagiarism is and how to avoid it.

 Duration of the course